fivexl/terraform-aws-sso-elevator/README.md

 - AWS Lambda can't use public ECR.
 - AWS Lambda doesn't support pulling container images from Amazon ECR using a pull-through cache rule (so we can't create a private repo from the user's side to pull images from the GHCR, for example).

-Images and repositories are replicated in every region that AWS SSO supports exept these:
+Images and repositories are replicated in every region that AWS SSO supports except these:
 ```
 - ap_east_1
 - eu_south_1